smherwig/phoenix-memserver/README.md

     The RPC request was malformed.
 - `EBADF`
     `fd` isn't a valid open file descriptor.
+- `EAGAIN`
+    The lock is currently held by another client.

 If the fd represented a lock with associated memory, the on success (that is, if the client aquires the lock, the response is: